naoto0804/pytorch-domain-adaptation/README.md

 This is an unofficial pytorch implementation of a paper, From source to target and back: symmetric bi-directional adaptive GAN [Russo+, CVPR2018].

-Please note that this is an ongoing project and I cannot fully reproduce the results in MNIST <-> SVHN currently.
+Please note that this is an ongoing project and I cannot fully reproduce the results currently.

 ## Requirements